Q. How do I apply for Medicare?

 Q. If I work past age 65, when should I sign up for a Medicare health plan, and how?

 A. You can sign up for our Medicare health plan as soon as you’re ready to retire.
-Enroll online now or call us, and one of our licensed Kaiser Permanente Medicare health plan sales specialists will make sure you're all set.
+Enroll online or by phone.

-Q. I am a current Kaiser Permanente member.
+Q. I'm a current Kaiser Permanente member.
 Can I stay with Kaiser Permanente after I start getting Medicare?

-A. Yes.
-You can continue your Kaiser Permanente membership and use the Medicare benefits you're qualified for by joining our Medicare health plan once you are eligible.
+A. Yes, you can continue your Kaiser Permanente membership and use your Medicare benefits by joining our Medicare health plan.

 Q. Can my spouse join a Kaiser Permanente Medicare health plan, too?

-A. Yes, as long as your spouse is eligible for Medicare.
+A. Yes, as long as your spouse meets all Medicare health plan enrollment requirements.

 Q. How do I enroll in a Kaiser Permanente Medicare health plan?

-A. You can choose how you would like to enroll: online, by mail, and other options.
+A. You can enroll: online, by mail, and other options.

 Q. How do I enroll in Advantage Plus?